makyo/writing/content/work/post-self/book/src/ps-exo.md

 4. Havel Havalim
     * [ ] Carter TODO --- Working on upload tech
     * [ ] RJ TODO --- Ode in letter/suicide note to Sasha
-    * [ ] Ioan 011 --- Ioan merges, begins to write, (TODO: sends Dear a sensorium message on a whim asking if ey might send a long-lived fork to stay with em to write)
+    * [ ] Ioan 011 --- Ioan merges, begins to write, (TODO: sends Dear a sensorium message on a whim asking if ey might send a long-lived fork to stay with em to write.
+Codrin Balan, perhaps?
+From Romanian codru, 'woods'.
+Maybe asks Dear how this works.)
     * [ ] Sasha TODO --- Sasha at/after funeral, learn she's Michel Hadje
     * [ ] Qian Guowei TODO --- Gets next assignment